 - perform de-registration procedure when the UE is switched off, the USIM is removed or disabled, or the 5GS capability of the UE is disabled.

-Editor's note: Whether the de-registration procedure is associated with an indication of whether it applies only to the access on which the de-registration procedure is run or to all accesses of the UE (3GPP and non-3GPP access) is FFS.

 In 5GMM-IDLE mode a UE without valid USIM enabled will:

 - perform cell selection/reselection according to 3GPP TS 38.304 [22], but not PLMN selection.